When Should a Supervisor Be at the Job Site Supervising? How Do They Know?

 Supervisors need guidance on when to be in the field checking on the use of Safeguards and PPE.
 They need to be aware of the critical steps in the job.
 They can provide guidance for themselves by applying pre-job hazard analysis.

 Would you like to learn more about this important technique and other techniques that can make significant improvements in the excellence of your operator’s and mechanic’s human performance?
-Then plan to attend the Stopping Human Error Course coming up in Knoxville, TN, on June 14-15.
-You can attend in-person or VIRTUALLY (although we recommend in-person attendance if possible).
+Then plan to attend the Stopping Human Error Course coming up in Knoxville, TN, on October 4-5.